 Can you compare the Washington Tennis and Education Foundation and your own foundation?

-No two organizations can be more aligned; both reach kids primarily through education and tennis, and the skills that they teach.
+No two organizations can be more aligned; both reach kids primarily through education, tennis, and the skills they teach.

 What role does internationalism play in your foundation and Agassi Prep?